The View Data button does not appear on Continuous Heatmaps

 - For example, the second row shows 10% of the page scrolled equals 208px.
 This means that the total page height is 2080px (10 x 208 = 2080), and all 492 users (100%) viewed this much of the page.

 - PIXELS SCROLLED: Indicates the total number of pixels (starting from the top of the page) that corresponds with the % of page scrolled

-- NUMBER OF VISITORS: Displays a count for the total number of visitors that landed on the page while Hotjar was collecting data for this Heatmap snapshot
+- NUMBER OF USERS: Displays a count for the total number of users that landed on the page while Hotjar was collecting data for this Heatmap snapshot

-- % OF TOTAL: Calculates the percent of visitors that saw or scrolled through each corresponding percent of the page height.
+- % OF TOTAL: Calculates the percent of users that saw or scrolled through each corresponding percent of the page height.

 Scroll Map data will not include a Show drop-down option.

-Scroll Maps evaluate the height of the targeted page (in pixels) and how far down the visitor reached, so the View Data window for these Heatmaps does not include element related data.
+Scroll Maps evaluate the height of the targeted page (in pixels) and how far down the user reached, so the View Data window for these Heatmaps does not include element-related data.

 How to find the element selector on your site?